nationalarchives/da-metadata-schema/README.md

 ## Introduction

 Catalogues often contain diverse types of data, and consistent metadata structures are crucial for effective data management and searchability.
-This JSON schemas defines a standardized format for describing metadata fields, their types, and any constraints or requirements associated with each field.
+This JSON schema defines a standardised format for describing metadata fields, their types, and any constraints or requirements associated with each field.

 ## Features